bmkang-hi/bmkang-hi.github.io/projects/bankBaseProj.md

 Both projects were compiled and tested on a Unix server accessed through a SSH client and using the SCCS version control system.
 Most of the coding was done in the Eclipse IDE on Windows with Cygwin .

-Source code available [gitHub] https://github.com/bmkang-hi/Program-structure-proj2
+Source code available [GitHub] (https://github.com/bmkang-hi/Program-structure-proj2 "GitHub Repository")